jbolda/gatsby-theme/packages/gatsby-theme-articles/README.md

 - The `socialImage` frontmatter in an article with either a full or partial url (we add the site domain for you if you have a partial url)
 - If you are using a `featureImage` placed in the frontmatter, we will use that.
 - In the config with a specific "content", specify a `socialImages` that will be applied to every piece of content.
 It is piped through `lodash`'s `template` function and we supply the frontmatter object to it.
 Note that we expect a string, but you will can use the template literal `${title}` syntax to have it dynamically filled in.
 - If you have `gatsby-plugin-printer` installed and listed in your `gatsby-config.js`, we will create the image for you.
-You may shadow the template used by putting a component at `./src/@jbolda/gatsby-theme-articles/components/printer-article.js`.
+You cannot shadow the template used, but you can specify a `socialImageComponent` with `require.resolve()` within the content group.
 - If none of these options produce a social image, we will just not include that `meta` tag.

 ## Design Tokens